godaddy/godaddy.github.io/_posts/2018-02-22-announcing-terminus.md

     photo: https://avatars2.githubusercontent.com/u/2174968?s=460
 ---

-Your application is serving requests constantly for your users.
+<span class="text-drop-cap">Y</span>our application is serving requests constantly for your users.
 You and your team want to ship features and fixes as soon as they are ready, so you do continuous delivery. **But what happens to your users who used your product at the time of the deployment?
 Chances are, the requests they have in progress are going to fail.** This post helps you fix that.

-# Graceful shutdown for Node.js
+### Graceful shutdown for Node.js

 When you deploy a new version of your application, the old must be replaced.
 The process manager you are using *(no matter if it is Heroku, Kubernetes, supervisor or anything else)* will first send a `SIGTERM` signal to the application to let it know, that it will be killed.
 Once it gets this signal, it should **stop accepting new requests, finish all the ongoing requests, and clean up the resources it used**.
 Resources may include database connections or file locks.